steveandreassend/dbms_partition_copilot/README.md

 Features:

 * Provide the ability to automatically drop partitions based upon a configurable retention period.
 This simplifies the operation and avoids the need for operator involvement.
+A partition drop is fast and does not generate redo to purge data.
 * Provide the ability to automatically truncate partitions and shrink tablespace storage based upon a configurable retention period.
 This simplifies the operation and avoids the need for operator involvement.
+This is an alternative option to dropping partitions.
 * Provide the ability to automatically compress partitions when they become inactive based upon a configurable compression setting.
 This reduces the storage costs by reducing the amount of data being stored.
 It also improves performance by reducing the amount of disk IO activity needed to read data.
 * Provide the ability to automatically make partitions and tablespaces READ-ONLY when they become inactive.
 This makes it possible to shrink the size of the RMAN backups by excluding READ-ONLY tablespaces.
 * Provide the ability to automatically move partitions to a different ASM Disk Group when they become inactive.
 This lowers storage cost by allowing cold partitions to be stored on cheaper storage hardware.